doc-duncan/knowledge/javascript/react/react.md

         ```

 ### `webpack` Dev Server
 When developing you don't want to have to build your code all the time to the `dist` directory.
-By using the webpack dev. server you can avoid this because it continuously builds an updated bundle to its cache, which is efficient.
+By using the webpack development server you can avoid this because it continuously builds an updated bundle to its cache, which is efficient.
 The server uses hot reloading so you only have to start it up once.

 **installation**